jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 * National DrupalCamp to follow in 2016.
 * Alternate full camps with Cape Town.
 * We need to assign people.
 It's *N/A* right now in the heading.
+* Camps to build community, coordination and assets towards the plan to be able to host an international DrupalCon in Cape Town.

 Tasks:

-* *N/A* to contact *Jason* in Cape Town to look at the feasibility of a MiniCamp there.
+* *Jason* with an early report on the feasibility of a MiniCamp in Cape Town.
+* *Renate* on the idea of alternative with Pretoria in Gauteng too.

 Minutes: